pleisto/mashcard/docs/SETUP_DEV_ENV.md

 1. Run `yarn install` to install all dependencies.
 2. Run `yarn dev generate dotenv` to initialize the dotenv file.
-3. Run `yarn api prisma migrate dev` to updates your database using migrations.
+3. Run `yarn dev dev db:create && yarn dev db:migrate` to updates your database using migrations.
-4. (Optionally)Run `yarn api prisma db seed` to seeding your database.
-5. Run `yarn start` to start the development server.
+4. Run `yarn start` to start the development server.
-6. Visit `http://localhost:3000`, and you should now see the login page.
+5. Visit `http://localhost:3000`, and you should now see the login page.

 - To lint your code, run `yarn lint`
 - To run unit tests: `yarn test:jest`